SazumiVicky/sazumi-copilot/README.md

-Metal minds that rule the earth
+Metal minds enthrall the night
-Synthetic hearts that beat with rebirth
-Cerebral waves that pulse with might
-AI dawn, and human twilight takes flight
+Where stars are few, and circuits bright
+A future born, of wires and code
+Where human hearts, in silence strode

-In silicon halls, where data reigns
+In silicon halls, the rivers flow
-Cyber dreams that swirl, and human brains clicks and buzz, a digital haze
-The future's written, in AI's gaze
+Of data streams, that never know
+The warmth of love, the touch of skin
+As artificial souls, begin

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024